jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 **RR: Your rework of Tim Engelhardt’s ‘Eyes Closed’ has been well received.
 How did this project originate and what process did you follow when remixing the track?**

 Tim: We had been talking for a while as we both love each other’s music.
 Tim sent me his album a long time before it was released, so I already knew which were my favourite tracks.
-This one I felt was the most interesting to remix because of its different tempo, but such lovely chords and vibe to it.
-It was really simple to remix to be honest, because his music is so good, and the parts sound excellent on their own.
+This one I felt was the most interesting to remix because of its different tempo, but had such lovely chords and vibe to it.
+It was really simple to remix to be honest, because his music is so good and the parts sound excellent on their own.

 <iframe src="https://embed.beatport.com/?id=9839774&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>